2009 Tour of California

-The 2009 Amgen Tour of California was the 4th running of an annual cycling race contained within the state of California.
+The 2009 Tour of California was the 4th running of the Tour of California, an annual cycling race contained within the state of California.
 The event was staged February 14–22 and began with a prologue in the state capital of Sacramento.
 The event was held as part of the schedule of both the UCI America Tour and USA Cycling Professional Tour.
 The race was won by Levi Leipheimer for the third consecutive year.

 Race details

 The Fourth Tour of California covered nine days and 780.44 mi, starting with a flat 2.4 mi prologue near the California State Capitol in Sacramento on February 14, 2009.
 Drawing many of the top cyclists from around the world, the Tour of California generated an estimated revenue of $100 million for the state of California.